Top Rated Prince George County VA Criminal Lawyer

 Prince George VA Impersonating a Police Officer

 This case started with a traffic stop for excessive speed.
 Our client presented his driver’s license upon request.
 He additionally presented his Uncle’s police association PBA Card in the hopes of receiving some leniency.
-The Prince George police officer believed that our client was impersonating a police officer by presenting his Uncle’s PBA card.
+The Prince George police officer believed our client was impersonating a police officer by presenting his Uncle’s PBA card.
 Our attorneys analyzed the case and determined that the police officer did not gather sufficient evidence to prove a police impersonation case.
 We convinced a normally fierce prosecutor to drop the police impersonation offense.
-Our client was relieved to put what had become a nightmare behind him with having the matter dropped.
+Our client was relieved to put what had become a nightmare behind him by dropping the matter.

 Let us review YOUR case.
 We can help!

 11/10/2015 | Updated 6/25/2023